-The first line tells MATLAB that you want to look for a special event, and that a function called 'events' will be used to specify what you are interested in.
+The first line tells MATLAB that you want to look for a special event, and that a function called 'event_function' will be used to specify what you are interested in.
 The 'options' variable in the call to ode45 passes this information to the ODE solver, so MATLAB knows where to look for your function.
 It is important to understand how MATLAB will use the function called 'events.'
 There is a line inside the ode45 function in MATLAB that repeatedly calls your function with different values of time t and the solution vector w.
-For each value of t and w, your function computes values for the three variables [eventvalue, stopthecalc, eventdirection].
+For each value of t and w, your function computes values for the three variables [ev, stop,dir].
 You must write the function so that the value of the 'eventvalue' goes to zero whenever the values of t and w reach values you are interested in.

 The MATLAB ODE solver then uses your function as though it were playing the 'hot and cold' game with you.
-MATLAB tries lots of different values of the solution (t,w) (you never see this happening - the 'event' function is called internally from the ODE solver function).
-Your function must then tell MATLAB whether the values of (t,w) are getting close to the 'event' you are interested in.
-It does this by computing values for [eventvalue, stopthecalc, eventdirection].
+MATLAB tries lots of different values of the solution (t, w) (you never see this happening - the 'event' function is called internally from the ODE solver function).
+Your function must then tell MATLAB whether the values of (t, w) are getting close to the 'event' you are interested in.
+It does this by computing values for [ev, stop,dir].
 Here's what the variables do:

-- 1. The value of 'eventvalue' tells MATLAB when the event occurs.
-You should write your function so that 'eventvalue' goes smoothly to zero as the event you wish to detect is approached. 'eventvalue' will always be some function of time t and the variables stored in the vector w.
-Here, we are simply interested in finding when y=0, so we set 'eventvalue=y'.
-If, instead, you wanted to detect when the projectile reaches a critical distance d from the point where it is launched, you would set eventvalue= $sqrt(y^2+x^2)-d$ ' - 2. 'stopthecalc' tells MATLAB whether or not to continue the calculation if it detects the event.
-If you set 'stopthecalc=1' it will stop; otherwise if you set 'stopthecalc=0' it will continue. - 3. 'eventdirection' gives you some additional control over event.
-In general, the variable 'eventvalue' could start positive, and then decrease until it reaches zero, or could start negative, and then increase until it reaches zero.
+- 1. The value of 'ev' tells MATLAB when the event occurs.
+You should write your function so that 'eventvalue' goes smoothly to zero as the event you wish to detect is approached. 'ev' will always be some function of time t and the variables stored in the vector w.
+Here, we are simply interested in finding when y=x, so we set 'eventvalue=y-x'. - 2. 'stop' tells MATLAB whether or not to continue the calculation if it detects the event.
+If you set 'stop=1' it will stop; otherwise if you set 'stop=0' it will continue.

+- 3. 'dir' gives you some additional control over event.
+In general, the variable 'ev' could start positive, and then decrease until it reaches zero, or could start negative, and then increase until it reaches zero.
 Sometimes you may only be interested in one of these two cases.
-For example, in our projectile problem, it is not enough to check for y=0 the height of the projectile starts at y=0, so if we only check for y=0 the calculation will never get anywhere.
-We are only interested in finding the point where y=0 and y is decreasing.
-You can tell MATLAB this by assigning the correct value to the variable 'eventdirection,' as follows - If 'eventdirection=0' MATLAB will detect an event each time 'eventvalue=0' - If 'eventdirection=1' MATLAB will respond only when eventvalue=0 and is increasing - If 'eventdirection= -1' MATLAB will respond only when eventvalue=0 and is decreasing.
+You can tell MATLAB this by assigning the correct value to the variable 'dir' as follows - If 'dir=0' MATLAB will detect an event each time 'eventvalue=0' - If 'dir=1' MATLAB will respond only when eventvalue=0 and is increasing - If 'dir= -1' MATLAB will respond only when eventvalue=0 and is decreasing.